Feb

 • higher response rates and deeper remissions than rituximab alone

-• substantial immunosuppression and infection risk
+• associated with substantial immunosuppression and infection risk

-• now used selectively rather than routinely, largely due to immunosuppression and infection risk
+• now used selectively rather than routinely

-Rituximab plus bendamustine17
+Rituximab plus bendamustine16

 • alkylator-based chemoimmunotherapy